 ERP was designed as an off-the-shelf solution to replace in-house company-specific systems, which made collaboration and data management challenging.
 They began – and continue to be – “multi-module commercial packages suitable for tailoring and adding ‘add-ons’ as and when required”.

-ERP systems rose to the challenge, recognising the importance of open architecture, interchangeable modules, customisation and user interfacing, Rashid, Hossain and Patrick explained.
+ERP systems rose to the challenge, recognizing the importance of open architecture, interchangeable modules, customization and user interfacing, Rashid, Hossain and Patrick explained.

 Appealing to customers

 The ERP evolution was about more than changing technology, however.
 Users had different priorities which needed to be addressed in one solution.

 “Technology leaders new to the world of ERP want to know what they can minimally get by on, so they can move on to focus the latest and greatest tools to hit the market and appeal to their business users,” Deloitte explained in ‘Reinventing the ERP Engine’, adding that they also needed to decide between ERP and the latest technologies to give a competitive edge.